Marlo Vernon - September 13, 2017

-Bryce was the VP of Operations at Raindance, a company that provided reservationless voice conferencing.
+Bryce was the VP of operations at Raindance, a company that provided reservationless voice conferencing.
 By working diligently with a hardware provider and a network provider, the company crafted the first automated experience.
-Raindance was using cutting edge technology from MCI and there were many other businesses that were using this audio technology as well.
+Raindance was using cutting edge technology from MCI, and there were many other businesses using this audio technology as well.

 Bryce said it was the worst position he’s ever been in throughout his professional career.
 The hardest part was getting a customer to stay on the line while crossed with the sex chat channel in order to troubleshoot the problem.
 That was the only way to figure out what was wrong.

 At the end of the day, the problem came down to one server on the telephone network side that just needed to be rebooted.
 The server had gone haywire, was out of sync, and was putting people into the wrong calls.
 “It still makes me sweat when I talk about it,” Bryce told us, cringing.

 Several of our storytellers had the same reaction after sharing their worst on-call experiences.
 It shows that working in the technology industry can be a 24/7 job, and how good on-call practices and teams that support each other can make or break your experience.

 Take a peek at the next award in our series: The Most Paralyzing Award

 Catch up with the other on-call horror stories.